Tama, Tokyo: Climate

-Tama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Tama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Tama is 14.0 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.3 °C, and lowest in January, at around 2.8 °C.

 Demographics

-Per Japanese census data, the population of Tama increased very rapidly in the 1970s and 1980s.
+Per Japanese census data, the population of Tama increased very rapidly in the late 20th century but has plateaued in the early 21st.